Sviatoslav1886/Data_science_2023/homework_lesson_34/ReadMe.md

 This application is a web application built using FastAPI that utilizes a machine learning model, specifically the pre-trained model 'hustvl/yolos-tiny', for object detection of images using YOLOS (You Only Look One-time Object Detection System).
 It allows users to submit images through a web interface and receive images with frames overlaid on them showing detected objects.

 ## Main Components

+### Architecture
+The service implemented as an API.
+List of the available endpoits:
+- '''/'''

 - **FastAPI**: Utilized for creating a web interface and handling HTTP requests.
 - **YOLOS model for object detection**: Implements a YOLOS model using the transformers library.
 - **pydantic BaseModel**: Defines the structure of the input data, specifically the image passed as input.